daewoongham97/CRTConjoint/cran-comments.md

 ## Reverse Dependencies
 There are no reverse dependencies to check.

 Note: This is the first submission.
-All tests listed under examples use "dontrun" because the algorithm is (by design) computationally expensive (close to 1 minute).
+All tests listed under examples use "donttest" because the algorithm is (by design) computationally expensive (close to 1 minute).